 The measure of a water heater’s energy efficiency is called the Energy Factor, or EF.
 It includes firing and standby losses but not distribution losses.
 For electric water heaters, the EF is typically around 0.9, and for natural gas water heaters it’s around 0.6.
 By going to a tankless gas water heater, you can reduce the standby losses greatly and get that up to about 0.82 or so.

-OK, there's one more type of loss that I haven't mentioned yet.
-In addition to the three above, there's also the Stupidity Loss, as shown below.
-Believe it or not, it's actually worse than it looks.
+OK, there’s one more type of loss that I haven’t mentioned yet.
+In addition to the three above, there’s also the Stupidity Loss, as shown below.
+Believe it or not, that one is actually worse than it looks.

 Allison Bailes of Atlanta, Georgia, is a speaker, writer, building science consultant, and founder of Energy Vanguard.
 He is also the author of the Energy Vanguard Blog and is writing a book.
 You can follow him on Twitter at @EnergyVanguard.

 † The water heaters shown in the lead photo are shown as an example only and are not my water heaters.